• Skip to primary navigation

 • Tweet

-vegan cheese spread on platter with fruit, crackers, olives, nuts, and bread with text overlayTangy Herbed Vegan Cheese Spread is the perfect appetizer for holiday parties!
+Garlic and Herb Vegan Cheese Spread is the perfect appetizer for holiday parties!
 It’s a great snack, too!
 You can even serve it on bagels instead of cream cheese.
 Made with a mix of cashews and macadamia a nuts, this non-dairy cheese recipe is super easy to make.
-It’s is dairy-free, of course, and gluten-free, too.
+It's is dairy-free, of course, and gluten-free, too.

 At the time, vegan cheese wasn’t easy to come by, and I had no idea that it was possible to make my own cheese.
 I wish I had known about the magic of nuts and nutritional yeast back then.
 I probably would have been able to break up with dairy sooner.